PUBLIC ART:

 Ultimately, it made the best sense to stand the glass away from the columns and back-light it.
 This would require larger panels on a robust support system with a bespoke lighting solution.

-In addition to holding 1300kg of material, each support frame needed to provide access to the lighting fixtures, and not interrupt the flow of the artwork.
+In addition to holding 1300kg of material, each support frame needed to provide access to the lighting fixtures, and by design, not interrupt visual the flow of the artwork.

 I revised the frame design several times – constantly minimizing the appearance of the support system, until it provided almost edge to edge light coverage through the art lines in the glass.